| | | CASE

 use of liquor every weekend, usually until drunkenness.
 Denies smoking

+and psychoactive substances.
 Physical examination: Good general appearance,

 BP: 110/68, HR: 88 x min., RR: 17 x min.
 Generalized jaundice.
 Cardiopulmonary: